Pony-Driland/Website/server/tiny-chat/connection/roomManager.md

    - If all checks pass, the user is added to the room.

 10. **Send Room History and Settings:**
-    - The room's chat history is retrieved.
-If no history exists, a new one is created and associated with the room.
     - The user is sent the following data:
       - `room-entered`: Data received to load the room on the user page.